Meditation for Healing Type 1 Diabetes

 The two latter quotes of this section don’t sit so easily for me.
 I guess I need to ask myself the question… How much exactly do I have to give up??
 I suspect that there may be a lot of unlearning to do before true healing is obtained.
 Through my years of healing so far, though, I have learned that you are never presented with more than you can contend with at each stage of healing.
 You are asked to stretch but not to the point of breaking.
 It isn’t easy, it isn’t pretty but eventually you get there.
 Like, right now, I feel that I am being asked to give up sugar.
 Like, totally.
 It feels like an impossible stretch.
 But three years ago, the idea of meditating every day was too much of a stretch.
 One year ago, forgiving anyone for anything was just too hard.
 Slowly but surely, the process unfolds and I find that I unfold with it.

-Hippocrates on Tools for Healing:
+Hippocrates On Tools For Healing:

 healing curing type 1 diabetes naturally